brython-dev/brython/www/doc/en/browser.markdown.md

 **markdown** is a mode of text formatting adapted to publication on Internet, more simple to edit than HTML.

-A complete description is available on [the mardown site](http://daringfireball.net/projects/markdown/).
+A complete description is available on [the markdown site](http://daringfireball.net/projects/markdown/).
 The module **markdown** is a slightly adapted version to enrich the rendering
 options: